nopnop2002/pwmlib-opi/README.md

 SG90 micro servomotor (http://akizukidenshi.com/download/ds/towerpro/SG90.pdf) works by the following program.

-cc -o pwm pwm.c -lwiringPi
+cc -o pwmt pwmt.c pwm.c -lwiringPi
-sudo ./pwm
+sudo ./pwmt

 When using a servomotor, you can control with entire pulse width and active pulse width.